 Interior designers routinely use colors such as avocado, mustard yellow and chartreuse to introduce a pop of color into midcentury modern styles.
 Iconic furniture pieces like egg chairs, wishbone chairs and Eames loungers are also commonly used in this popular style.
 Today, many of the most popular interior design stores including West Elm and CB2 feature midcentury modern design.

 As one of the easiest interior designs to identify, a Scandinavian style is all about neutral colors and creating an airy, relaxing atmosphere.
 This design style was born out of the traditional design styles in Nordic countries such as Norway, Sweden, and Finland.

 All-white color palettes, organic fabrics, ash-colored woods, wide plank flooring and unfussy furniture characterize this interior style.
 It’s about carefully selected functional items that are simplistic, but beautiful in their simplicity.
 Other prominent features in a Nordic-inspired home include cozy, layered fabrics, large mirrors or wall hangings, and clean lines.

 Modern Farmhouse Interior Design

-A modern farmhouse interior design style melds the character of a traditional farmhouse with clean, simple lines.
+A modern farmhouse interior design style melds the character of a traditional farmhouse with simple, clean lines.
 You may see shiplap and reclaimed wood barn doors in a modern farmhouse home next to sleek lighting, stainless-steel smart appliances and wide plank floors.
 Modern farmhouse homes tend to have open floor plans that connect the family or inhabitants.

-Different metal finishes, neutral color palettes, raw wood elements and natural colors like sage green, deep navy and burnt orange are also commonly found in modern farmhouse homes.
+Different metal finishes, a neutral color palette, raw wood elements and outdoorsy colors like sage green, deep navy and burnt orange are also commonly found in modern farmhouse homes.
 Décor is often primarily vintage finds mixed with some contemporary pieces.

 Industrial Interior Design